smileding/kotlin-2.0.0/docs/native/compilation-model.md

 In other words, any such task invokes the K/N compiler once.
 They don't split the action into pieces delegating them to the compiler one-by-one.
+The entry point of the compiler can be found [here](../../native/cli-native).

 So the rest of this document will sometimes operate the terms "first/second compilation stage", referring to the compilations from sources to klib and from